Contrast-Security-OSS/docs/content/installation/node/Node-cloud-foundry.md

 ## Contrast Service Broker

-The Contrast service broker allows Cloud Foundry users to easily bind services to their application and make use of the Contrast Node agent.
+The Contrast service broker allows Cloud Foundry users to easily bind services to their application and use the Contrast Node agent.

 ### Prerequisites